 Presence-Event Berlin

-In Berlin, we present the festival’s main stage.
-There, you can expect national and international experts as well as contributions from our community.
-The stage in Berlin will take place on 22 and 23 June 2026.
-The programme is scheduled to begin on 22 June at 9.30 a.m. and will conclude on 23 June at 5.30 p.m.
-An evening reception will follow on 23 June, to which all participants are warmly invited.
+In Berlin, we presented the festival’s main stage, where participants saw national and international experts alongside contributions from our community.
+The stage in Berlin took place on 22 and 23 June 2026.
+We started on Monday, June 22, with a morning yoga session at 9:15 a.m.
+The programme then began at 9:30 a.m. and ended on June 23 at 5:30 p.m.
+On the evening of June 23, there was a reception to which all participants were invited.

-Please note: The programme of the face-to-face event in Berlin will be mainly in German.
+Please note: The programme of the face-to-face event in Berlin was mainly in German.

 Keynote Speaker